anishkganesh/news-automation-agent/README.md

 - `OPENAI_API_KEY`: Required for AI parsing and content formatting
 - `FIRECRAWL_API_KEY`: Required for web scraping
 - `RESEND_API_KEY`: Required for sending emails (get free at resend.com)

+## Notes

+- The cron job runs every hour and checks which users need their digest sent
+- User data is stored in `users.json` (gitignored for privacy)
+- For production, consider using a proper database instead of JSON file

 ## License